Writing Circles

 - James by Percival Everett

 When we write our stories, we witness ourselves.
-That act alone—of saying this happened, this mattered, I mattered—is a radical step toward healing and self-advocacy, and later, advocacy for other walking just a few steps behind you.
+That act alone—of saying this happened, this mattered, I mattered—it becomes a step toward self-advocacy, and later, advocacy for others walking just a few steps behind you.

 This is not about perfect grammar or pretty sentences.
 It's about reclaiming your own narrative from the margins where it was hidden or silenced.
 It creates a “witness” to your story, so you no longer carry it alone.